-Maple Glazed Brown Sugar Cinnamon Scones an easy delicious recipe.
-These tasty soft scones are better than anything bought.
-The perfect Breakfast treat, serve with a tasty Real Maple Glaze.
+This is an easy delicious recipe to make Cinnamon Scones.
+These perfectly soft scones are better than anything bought.
+The perfect breakfast or snack treat, serve with a tasty Real Maple Glaze.

 Brown Sugar Cinnamon Scones, I think I could eat one of these scones every day, I love them, and the other person in the family who would stand by me and eat one too, now lives in Toronto.

 - Baking Powder

 - Butter – cold

 - Cream – whole, heavy or whipping cream with at least 30% fat (cold)

 - Powdered sugar – also known as icing sugar or confectioners sugar

 - Maple syrup – pure maple syrup is always best

 - Half & half cream – you can use whole cream if you prefer